CHILDREN LEARN THROUGH PLAY

 COMPUTERS

 Computer games help children learn as well.
-Many preschoolers Girl at computer learn basic math and reading skills by use of the computer.
+Many preschoolers learn basic math and reading skills by use of the computer.
 They also become comfortable with technology by using a computer regularly.
 However, like too much television, too much computer use also has its drawbacks.
 Your children should be learning how to interact socially, and interaction with the computer doesn't provide practice for talking to or playing with other children.
 I have worked with several children who spent many preschool hours fascinated by the computer, and they had significant difficulty adjusting to interaction with other children in preschool, kindergarten, and beyond.
 Other children don’t respond to them as computers do, so for learning social skills, children simply require other children.

 PLAY FOR OLDER CHILDREN